yawaramin/scala-modules/README.md

     }
 ```

-The rest of the implementation is almost exactly the same as in (James,
+The rest of the implementation is almost exactly the same as in James
-2014).
+(2014).
 I'll just point out the interesting bits from our perspective,
 which I've marked above with the numbers:

   1. This is the start of the functor definition.
 Notice how it's just a